A Framework for Symmetric Self-Intersecting Surfaces: Non-Manifold Parts

-This is embedded in a path-based framework: we first gather all the non-manifold edges and then treat edge-paths of non-manifold edges (which we call non-manifold paths) iteratively as described above.
-Every non-manifold path that is not a circle starts and ends at an outer non-manifold edge, and thus we only need to split one vertex per edge.
-For circles, it is also enough to split one vertex per edge and stop after reaching the first edge again.\\ If, while finding the non-manifold paths of the surface, there is a junction, it is sufficient to just choose one way and split the other ones up into disjoint paths, since the edges are already fixed by splitting the common vertex.
-It possible in certain configurations to produce a single ramified vertex after all ramified edges are corrected, which is why one should deal with edges first and then consider vertices.
+Every path of non-manifold edges of length $\ell$ that is not a circle starts and ends at an outer non-manifold edge, and thus we only need to split $\ell -1$ vertices (one for each edge except the last).
+For circles, one then has to split $\ell$ vertices.\\ One also needs to consider \emph{junctions} of such paths, so vertices where more than two non-manifold edges meet.
+If, while iterating, we come upon a junction, we proceed via a depth first approach and split the remainder up into disjoint paths, since the edges are already fixed by splitting the common vertex.
+It is possible in certain configurations to produce a single non-manifold vertex after all non-manifold edges are corrected, which is why we deal with edges first and then consider vertices.
+Our algorithms also rely on this order to correctly infer information about the surface.